Breast Cancer Multiparameter Gene Expression Tests

 What are multiparameter tests?

-Unlike many standard laboratory tests that evaluate or measure one analyte at a time, multiparameter tests evaluate many analytes together at the same time.
+Unlike many standard laboratory tests that evaluate or measure one analyte at a time, multiparameter tests evaluate many analytes at the same time.
 Results are typically interpreted together, not individually, and in relation to one another.
-This type of test is also called multiplex.
+This type of test is also called multiplex testing.
 The development of new technologies, such as microarrays, has advanced the use of these types of tests.

 What are breast cancer multiparameter gene expression tests?

-These are tests that evaluate the products (RNA) of specific groups of genes in malignant tumor tissue from the breast in order to predict prognosis, recurrence, and spread (metastasis) of the cancer, as well as to guide treatment.
+These are tests that evaluate the products (RNA) of specific groups of genes in malignant tumor tissue from the breast in order to determine which genes are making proteins in the tumor tissue.
+This information is used to predict prognosis by estimating risk of recurrence, and spread (metastasis) of the cancer, as well as to guide treatment.
 These tests are relatively new, but their use is increasing.
 They are ultimately aimed at developing a personalized approach to patient care and breast cancer therapy.

 Cancers represent uncontrolled growth of abnormal cells that arise due to multiple factors, including malfunctioning proteins that normally keep cell growth in check.
-The proteins usually malfunction as a result of an acquired mutation in the DNA that codes for the proteins.
-As noted above, the genes that make up DNA control the production of RNA.
-RNA controls the production of proteins that in turn promote and regulate growth and the rate of reactions in the body, and this is referred to as gene expression.
-The reactions typically take place in a series of steps, with key enzymes required to move along the reaction pathway.
-Mutations in genes may result in changes in the steps, the enzymes, and/or the pathway in characteristic ways.
-Sometimes the changes result in the excess or malfunction of a protein that regulates growth, resulting in uninhibited growth of cells.
+The proteins usually malfunction as a result of an acquired mutation in the DNA that contains the instructions for making the proteins.
+As noted above, genes control the production of RNA.
+RNA controls the production of proteins, and proteins in turn promote and regulate growth and the rate of reactions in the body.
+This entire process is referred to as gene expression.
+Many cellular processes are comprised of a series of steps, with key enzymes (specialized proteins) required to move through each step.
+Mutations in key genes may result in changes to how a step proceeds (or doesn't) and may cause a change to the end product or any intermediate product along the pathway.

-Different types of breast cancer have different genetic alterations that distinguish them from the normal tissue.
-The mutated genes in the tumor, and the expression of those genes, regulate how rapidly the tumor will grow, its likelihood of metastasizing and moving throughout the body, whether or not its growth is supported by the hormones estrogen or progesterone, whether it over-expresses certain proteins such as HER2, and how responsive it will be to different treatments.
+Each individual breast cancer has different genetic mutations that distinguishes it from the normal tissue.
+The mutation(s) in cancer cells and the change to the expression of those genes, regulate how rapidly the tumor grows, its likelihood of metastasizing and moving throughout the body, whether or not its growth is supported by the hormones estrogen or progesterone, whether it over-expresses certain proteins such as HER2, and how responsive it will be to different treatments.

 © 2017 American Association for Clinical Chemistry, republished from Lab Tests Online.*